Model Theory of Generic Vector Space Endomorphisms: Proof of the Characterization

-which is a parametrized $C$-sequence-system with $\ux_\li$ empty, $\ux_\ld = (\ux_f)_{f \in F}$, and $\uzero$ plugged in. \end{proof} \end{lemma}
+which is a parametrized $C$-sequence-system with $\ux_\li$ empty, $\ux_\ld = (\ux_f : f \in F)$, and $\uzero$ plugged in. \end{proof} \end{lemma}

 We would like to give a quick recap of what is shown in this section, offer a broader perspective, and clarify why we are working with transformability here.
-Using the \commonBaseTheorem{} (Theorem \ref{theorem_r_c_element}) one can transform any conjunction of $\LRC$-equations $E(\ux; \uy)$ into a conjunction of $\LKThe$-equations with some $\LRC$-terms in $\uy$ plugged in (we will do so in a future paper).
-Combining this with (Lemma \ref{lemma_trafo_top} and) our \TrafoLemma{} (Lemma \ref{lemma_trafoo}) and Lemma \ref{lemma_main_trafo} one can see that for any $L$-formula $\psi(\uxvec; \uw)$ and any conjunction of $\LRC$-equations $E(\ux; \uy)$,
+Using the \commonBaseTheorem{} (Theorem \ref{theorem_r_c_element}), one can transform any conjunction of $\LRC$-equations $E(\ux; \uy)$ into a conjunction of $\LKThe$-equations with some $\LRC$-terms in $\uy$ plugged in (we will do so in a future paper).
+Combining this with (Lemma \ref{lemma_trafo_top} and) our \TrafoLemma{} (Lemma \ref{lemma_trafoo}) and Lemma \ref{lemma_main_trafo}, one can see that, for any $L$-formula $\psi(\uxvec; \uw)$ and any conjunction of $\LRC$-equations $E(\ux; \uy)$,